uvarc/rc-learning/content/courses/parallel_computing_introduction/parallel_basics.md

 ```
 However, we now have a flow dependency because X2 must be set before Y can be computed.

 The final category of data dependency is the _output dependency_.
 This does not necessary refer to printing but to the "output" value of a variable.
-In this example we can assume we are mainly interested in some result from `myfunc` other than the return value `X`.
 ```plaintext
 X = myfunc(Z)
 X = X+1